 - a.
 Spend time with people you care about, even if you don't want to talk about what happened. - b.
-Sometimes you will want to be alone, and that's OK, but don't become too isolated. - c.
-Try not to bottle up your feelings or block
+Sometimes you will want to be alone, and that's OK too, but don't become too isolated - c.

-- them out.
 Talk about your feelings to other people who will understand, if and when you feel able to do so. - d.
 Write about your feelings if you feel that you can't talk to others about them.